Zicocoo/COMP1044_CW_G21/README.md

 <h3 align="center">Quick Tour to our Project</h3>

+This is the system designed for our librarians, **only librarians** can have access to modify or update the information.

 - 🔭 First, make sure you opened XAMPP Control Panel.

 - 🤝 Click "Apache" and "MySQL" start button.